yashk/cassandra-health-check/README.md

 It works by making a connection to only one node, which will be the coordinator for the request.
 It then verifies that there is a namespace that has a replication factor equal to the number of nodes in the cluster, and adds a column family with a single row.
-It then selects that row using a consistency of CL_ALL, with a downgrade policy.
+It then selects that row using a consistency of `CL_ALL`, with a downgrade policy.
 When the row comes back, if it downgraded, you get an exit code of 1 (which consul considers a warning).
 If the coordinator can't read the data at all (which usually means the local node isn't working or you can't connect for some reason) then you get an exit code of 2.